 Foremost is the type of pain that patients may experience as a side effect.
 Invokana has been associated in clinical trials with abdominal pain, while Farxiga has been associated with back pain.
 Jardiance, on the other hand, has been linked to certain types of joint pain and inflammation.

 Another difference is the presence of minerals or other substances in the blood.
-Invokana in particular can cause patients to have high levels of both potassium and magnesium.
+Invokana, in particular, can cause patients to have high levels of both potassium and magnesium.
 Similarly, Farxiga can cause patients to have elevated levels of phosphorus.
-While all of these minerals are essential to proper function of the body, they can cause problems when levels become too high.
+While all of these minerals are essential to the proper function of the body, they can cause problems when levels become too high.

 Some patients who take Invokana have experienced symptoms related to overall weakness or tiredness.
 This includes fatigue and a loss of energy or strength.
 Invokana can also cause a higher chance of bone fractures, due to mineral depletion in the bones.